Finding A Great Tattoo Artist Who Fits Your Vision

 Finally, consider the location of the studio your chosen artist works in.
 Make sure the studio you choose is a reasonable distance from your home, especially if you’re planning to get a larger tattoo done that may take multiple sessions to complete.

 Finding a tattoo artist that meets all of the above criteria is not always easy.
-However, it is most certainly worth the extra time and effort.
+However, it is most certainly worth the extra time, effort and travel.
 Tattoos are for life, so it’s important that you end up with something you love.
 Not only should you be confident in your tattoo artist’s abilities, but you should also be happy with their workspace and hygiene standards.